 We meet on the first Sunday of every month (except for February when we meet on the second Sunday).
+For 2021, we will be meeting online via ZOOM through March.
+Zoom invites will be emailed to all current members.
 A typical meeting consists of a presentation on a topic relevant to our membership, show and tell, and many months we also go out to lunch together afterwards.

 So, what is “modern” quilting?